 Earth Policy Institute Details the Downfall of the Plastic Bag

-WASHINGTON, D.C. – On April 22, Earth Day 2014, Earth Policy Institute (EPI) is releasing a comprehensive, up-to-date database and report on plastic bag bans and fees in the United States.
+WASHINGTON, D.C. – On April 22, Earth Day 2014, Earth Policy Institute (EPI) released a comprehensive, up-to-date database and report on plastic bag bans and fees in the United States.
 Together with a timeline of the brief history of the plastic bag and a map of anti-bag legislation, the report reveals the growing movement against single-use bags.

 Currently over 20 million Americans live in communities with anti-plastic bag laws on the books, including Los Angeles, San Francisco, Austin, Boulder, Olympia, and Washington, DC.
 With new legislation proposed in a number of areas, including New York City, Chicago, and the state of California, this figure is sure to grow.